Please read over the following information to guide your camp experience for your registered week

 In case of illness or accident, campers are cared for by camp staff with direction from a medical nurse, if needed.
 Parents are contacted when there are any important medical concerns.
 In case of an emergency, campers are taken to Parkview Regional or DuPont Hospital.
 Camp Red Cedar is compliant with HIPAA (Health Insurance Portability and Accountability Act).
 No one will be given copies of your plans or reports without your permission.

 When you check-in at camp, we ask that you drop off all medications (including any forms of over-the-counter medications) with our admin staff and provide instructions for scheduling of medication distribution.
-MEDICATIONS MUST BE BROUGHT IN THE ORIGINAL PACKAGING.
+MEDICATIONS MUST BE BROUGHT IN THE ORIGINAL PACKAGING and checked in Monday morning at drop off.

 Camp Red Cedar is a no smoking facility.